Rainier-Digital-Solutions/rds-2.0/content/faq.md

 ---
 title: Frequently Asked Questions
-meta_title: How Much is a Website - Are there Refunds - FAQ | RDS
+meta_title: How Much is a Website - Special Discounts - FAQ | RDS
 meta_description: "Have a question about our services?
 Read our FAQ here."
 canonical: "https://rainierdigitalsolutions.com/faq"
 layout: faq